-The Company is reporting on its sustainable development goals for the first time.
-We are committed to supporting our Government's commitment to the SDGs in the areas we operate.
+The Company is reporting on its sustainable development goals for the second time.
+We remain committed to supporting our Government's commitment to the SDGs in the areas where we operate.
 We use guidance from industry bodies to inform internal and external stakeholder commitments and to measure our performance against 14 of the 17 SDGs.